 I don’t know what the future holds, but I will say people are still reading and writing.
 Bookstores are full of people buying books and talking about books.
 Book clubs abound.
 Kindles and Nooks are constant companions.
 Everywhere you look fingers are flying over keypads, texting.
 Somebody reads all those texts.

 These days some parents are so eager for their little darlings to read they begin reading to them in utero.
-After thousands of hours reading to those babies and perhaps drilling them on phonics and sight words, some mothers proudly present a reading kindergartener.
+After thousands of hours reading to those babies and perhaps drilling them on phonics and sight words, mothers proudly present a reading kindergartener.

 Not so with my mother.
 She had the weird notion that reading was best taught at school by teachers who knew what they were doing.
 When I entered first grade, no kindergarten in those ancient days, I didn’t even know my ABCs as my friend Kay did.